 Cholesterol is a fatty substance found in your blood.
 If you have too much cholesterol in your blood, it can increase your risk of heart disease, heart attack and stroke.
-If you have been prescribed statins, your doctor has assessed that you are at significant risk of CVD.
+If you have been prescribed statins, your doctor has assessed that you are at significant risk of cardiovascular disease.
 Statins can reduce this risk by a third if taken properly and at the right dose.

 What causes high cholesterol?

 Many factors can increase your chances of having heart problems or a stroke if you have high cholesterol.

 If you need to have your cholesterol measured, it will be in units called millimoles per litre of blood (mmol/l).

 As a general guide, you should aim to have a total cholesterol level of under 4mmol/l - especially if you are at risk of, or already have, heart and circulatory disease.